applepear/hello-world/README.md

 Hi!

 I like hiking, HTML and LEARNING!
 Everything I can get my hands on.
-SO bring it on, GITHUB!
+Bring it on, world!